 home in the warmer climate of the outdoors.
 More agave appreciation in my previous post.
 Back in December I bought an amaryllis lily in a terracotta pot, which brought a

 festive feel with it's rich red petals.
 Should you need more reason to surround yourself with foliage, I came across this article which adds insight into why plants make people happy.

+I chose a delightful orange dianthus for my 28th birthday and this year's birthday plant was a Vial's primrose.
+The floral tips feature a lovely blend of lilac and contrasting ruby.
 Native to China, this charming flower can be found sprouting near watery valleys and wet meadows.
-It's great coming across greenery I haven't seen before; the garden centre can be
+It's great coming across greenery I haven't seen before; the garden centre can

-a utopia for this.
+be a utopia for this.
 These cabbage-like fleurs were spotted in Covent Garden, which I've since learnt are called ornamental brassica and are indeed a part of the cabbage family.

-I've also wanted to see grow in the garden for a while.
+A creamy dahlia sat amongst an eclectic mix of stems and a family of bewildered stone owls.
+I thought about planting more of these blooms this year.
+The Spectacle (a Thai iced tea colour) variety and the popular Café Au Lait shade are beautiful.
+They weren't available when I shopped for them, however I came across some alliums, which I've also wanted to see grow in the garden for a while.
 I chose the Dutch Garlic, Round-headed Garlic and Sicilian Honey Garlic (sounds like I'm seasoning up a meal).
 Delicious,